jrsfiend/solana-oracle-function-example/README.md

    };
    ```

-   Think of this as adding special spices to our dough.

 5. Paste these new lines as well:
    ```rust
    pub const PROGRAM_SEED: &[u8] = b"SRFXUSDCORACLE";
    ```

-   That’s like setting the right oven temperature.

 6. I'm not sure we should worry stepping thru these helper functions, as they will become standard in switchboard_utils as time goes on.
 If you have any specific issues or face any questions, feel free to reach me at @staccoverflow and we can work thru them!